 In addition, the FBI and Department of Justice also supported and funded the National Memorial Institute for the Prevention of Terrorism in Oklahoma City.
 This is a non-profit organization founded by the individual initiative of the people of Oklahoma who lost loved ones in a lone-wolf terrorist attack in 1995, during which Timothy McVeigh blew up a government building.

 These are prime examples of how civil society institutions, especially universities, cooperate with state institutions for counterterrorism purposes.
-Unfortunately, this is what is missing in the Arab world so far, except for some formal experiments in some Arab universities.
+Unfortunately, this is what is missing in the Arab world so far, except for a few formal experiments in some Arab universities.
 To my knowledge, no Arab country has a publicly available terrorism index, either internal or external, on the model of the American examples above.
 The result is that any researcher interested in the phenomenon of terrorism finds himself lost and unable to monitor the historical development of the phenomenon.
 To the extent that there is a news archive, it is dispersed and disorganized.
 And if a more professional such product exists, it is mostly in the vaults and files of the security apparatuses.
-They are unconcerned with advance the study of this phenomenon because, like most global intelligence agencies, their priority is to work specific files until they are closed.
+They are unconcerned with advancing the study of this phenomenon because, like most global intelligence agencies, their priority is to work specific files until they are closed.

 It is disappointing to witness this aversion in the Arab world toward scientific and experimental methods in approaching human sciences, in the fields of politics, economics, and sociology, or toward supporting civil society institutions, particularly universities and research centers interested in these programs.
 I consider this behavior to be connected to the rigid cognitive system we have as Arabs, in contrast to the dynamic conflict between empirical sciences and the humanities still raging in Western cognitive systems.
 This lazy system of “Arab knowledge” was contrived by intellectual elites capable of research and possessed of authority in all Arab countries.
-Yet, they preferred to keep everything in a state of epistemological fluidity, subject to conjecture, personal impressions, and fruitless debates.
+Yet, these elites preferred to keep everything in a state of epistemological fluidity, subject to conjecture, personal impressions, and fruitless debates.

-Because our Arab and Islamic world has become the foremost producer and exporter of the raw material of global terrorism, from the mines of religious extremism, there is an urgent need to build a comprehensive indigenous index of terrorism.
+Because our Arab and Islamic world has become the foremost producer and exporter of the raw material of global terrorism from the mines of religious extremism, there is an urgent need to build a comprehensive indigenous index of terrorism.
 Such an index would be an aid to researchers, scholars, academics, and decision-makers in the Arab and Muslim countries and the throughout the world who are studying terrorism.
 And it would help develop plans and strategies for dealing with terrorism using scientific methodology far removed from personal impressions.